 Each request for public records should be evaluated for a response using the following guidelines:

-Availability of Public Records for Inspection & Production of Copies - Public records are to be available for inspection during regular business hours, with the exception of published holidays.
+Availability of Public Records for Inspection & Production of Copies - Public records are to be available for inspection during regular business hours, except for published holidays.
 Public records must be made available for inspection promptly.
-Copies of public records must be made available within a reasonable time period.
-"Prompt" and "reasonable" take into account the volume of records requested, the proximity of the location where the records are stored, and the necessity for any legal review of the records requested.
+Copies of public records must be made available within a reasonable time.
+"Prompt" and "reasonable" consider the volume of records requested, the proximity of the location where the records are stored, and the necessity for any legal review of the records requested.

 Time Constraints for Satisfying Public Records Request - Each request should be evaluated for an estimated length of time required to gather the records.
 If feasible, routine requests for records should be satisfied immediately.
 Routine requests included, but are not limited to, meeting minutes (both in draft and final form), budgets, salary information, forms and applications, personnel rosters, etc. If fewer than 20 pages of copies are requested or if the records are readily available in an electronic format that can be e-mailed or downloaded easily, these should be made as quickly as the equipment allows.